morukele/distributed-node/README.md

 # Distributed Node

-A repository for the application built during a personal study of distributed systems in node
+A repository for the application built during a personal study of building distributed systems using nodejs